clearlinux/clear-linux-documentation/source/clear-linux/tutorials/flatpak/flatpak.rst

 -------------------------------

-All you need to do is to launch `gnome software`, search for the LibreOffice app and click the install button
+All you need to do is to launch `gnome software`, search for the LibreOffice app, and click the install button.

 .. figure:: figures/01-install-libreoffice.gif
    :alt: install libreoffice step by step